Adit-COCO-Garg/IGME-235/README.md

 Instructor: Professor David Schuh 😎
 ### 📌 Here's an Intro.
 (This was required as part of an assignment)
 Hi, I'm Adit 🙋‍♂️, also known as COCO to friends and those who have trouble pronouncing my name 🤷‍♂️ (I'll demo you on how to pronounce it correctly, just lmk).
 I am very passionate about traveling and visiting new places✈.
 I 💗 to learn and help around :D. Discord: ------- (might post it, idk)

+# Due to a lot of ongoing projects the documentation for this repo is still on the back burner ✌